besshagan/besshagan/README.md

-### :wave: Hello stranger.
+### :nerd_face: Hello stranger.
-### :nerd_face: I am interested in data science, AI, and accessibility driven UX design.
+### :mortar_board: I am interested in data science, AI, and accessibility driven UX design.
-### :mortar_board::brain: I'm participating in the DREU program this summer at the University of Illinois at Urbana Champaign.
+### :brain: I'm participating in the DREU program this summer at the University of Illinois at Urbana Champaign.
-### 🐍🐼 I’m currently learning how to analyze data in a mySQL database using Python and Pandas.
+### :snake::panda: I’m currently learning how to analyze data in a mySQL database using Python and Pandas.
 ### :book: Fun fact: Two of my favorite book series are "The Magicians" and "The Themis Files."

 :mailbox_with_mail: How to reach me: haganb@southwestern.edu